MCT-master/mct-master.github.io/_posts_draft/2019-02-10-The-Wavesynth.md

 # The Wavesynth

 During the first workshop week in the course Audio Programming, I have been working on a project which I have called "The Wavesynth".
 I have called it this because I have chosen to use wavetables to shape the output of an oscillator.
-I have not made a wavetable synthesizer like for instance Ableton's Wavetable (https://www.ableton.com/en/packs/wavetable/), where you can interpolate between waves. instead I use some wavetables created by Google Labs (https://github.com/GoogleChromeLabs/web-audio-samples/tree/gh-pages/samples/audio/wave-tables) to make it sound like "real" instruments.
-The synth is played by using the computer keyboard, and the user can chose the output sound, and adjust three different effects to shape the sound.
+I have not made a wavetable synthesizer like for instance <a href="https://www.ableton.com/en/packs/wavetable/" target="_blank">Ableton's Wavetable</a>, where you can interpolate between waves. instead I use some wavetables created by <a href="https://github.com/GoogleChromeLabs/web-audio-samples/tree/gh-pages/samples/audio/wave-tables" target="_blank">Google Chrome Labs</a> to make it sound like "real" instruments.
+The synth is played by using the computer keyboard, and the user can choose the output sound, and adjust three different effects to shape the sound.

 __Keywords:__ Web Audio API, JavaScript, HTML5 Canvas, Wavetable, Synthesizer, DSP, NexusUI